 Device optimization plays a vital role in improving UX.
 Therefore, UX designers must strive to improve the UX design across various devices.
 Furthermore, it makes sense to look beyond desktops as most people use mobile devices (smartphones, tablets, laptops) for online shopping.

 You’ll be able to make more informed and valuable UX decisions if you take the time to think mobile-first rather than trying to squeeze desktop designs into a mobile format.
 To accomplish this, you must adopt a content-first strategy, gathering all the data on the page before developing any wireframes or designs.
-And once you have the material, you can start establishing priorities based on what is required to accomplish the objective of the website or page.
-You can get help from conversion rate optimization companies.
+Once you have the material, you can start establishing priorities based on what is required to accomplish the objective of the website or page.

 Regardless of their device, serving up a dynamic, device-optimized experience can help you more successfully persuade them to do what you want them to.